Einsatzgruppe Serbia: Establishment

-German forces entered Belgrade on 12 April, two days later, Jonak and his EK had arrived, where they were met by Kraus, who had weathered the bombing of Belgrade in the basement of the former Czechoslovakian embassy.
+German forces entered Belgrade on 12 April, two days later, Jonak and his EK had arrived, where they were met by Kraus, who had weathered the bombing of Belgrade in the basement of the former Czechoslovak embassy.
 The next day, the remainder of Fuchs' EG Yugoslavia arrived in the capital.
 The young King Peter and his government fled the country on 15 April, and Yugoslav forces surrendered unconditionally two days later.
 On that day, Heydrich arrived in Belgrade and met with Fuchs and the rest of the EG Yugoslavia staff, including Helm and Kraus.
 Heydrich explained that Germany and its allies were partitioning Yugoslavia.
 Some Yugoslav territory was annexed by its Axis neighbors, Hungary, Bulgaria and Italy.
 The Germans had engineered and supported the creation of the NDH, which roughly comprised most of the pre-war Banovina Croatia, along with rest of present-day Bosnia and Herzegovina and some adjacent territory.
 The Italians, Hungarians and Bulgarians occupied other parts of Yugoslavian territory.
 Germany did not annex any Yugoslav territory, but occupied northern parts of present-day Slovenia and stationed occupation troops in the northern half of the NDH.
 The German-occupied part of Slovenia was divided into two administrative areas that were placed under the administration of the Gauleiters of the neighboring Reichsgau Kärnten and Reichsgau Steiermark.

 The remaining territory, which consisted of Serbia proper, the northern part of Kosovo (around Kosovska Mitrovica), and the Banat was occupied by the Germans and placed under the administration of a German military government.
 This was due to the key rail and riverine transport routes that passed through it, and its valuable resources, particularly non-ferrous metals.
 Heydrich appointed Helm as head of the Gestapo in the occupied Serbian territory, and Kraus as the chief of EK Belgrade, with Fuchs remaining as head of EG Yugoslavia, with primary responsibility for the German-occupied territory of Serbia.
 Fuchs was also temporarily responsible for the three EKs established within the NDH, headquartered at Zagreb, Sarajevo and Osijek.
 Jonak was given responsibility for exploiting the Yugoslav archives on behalf of the RSHA.